bhagyashreegaidhani/JOB-A-THON-AnalyticsVidya/README.md

 3. Input Feature table:

-UserID:Unique ID of the registered user No_of_days_Visited_7_Days:How many days a user was active on platform in the last 7 days.
+UserID : Unique ID of the registered user

+No_of_days_Visited_7_Days : How many days a user was active on platform in the last 7 days.

-No_Of_Products_Viewed_15_Days:Number of Products viewed by the user in the last 15 days
+No_Of_Products_Viewed_15_Days : Number of Products viewed by the user in the last 15 days

-User_Vintage:Vintage (In Days) of the user as of today
+User_Vintage : Vintage (In Days) of the user as of today

-Most_Viewed_product_15_Days:Most frequently viewed (page loads) product by the user in the last 15 days.
+Most_Viewed_product_15_Days : Most frequently viewed (page loads) product by the user in the last 15 days.
 If there are multiple products that have a similar number of page loads then , consider the recent one.
 If a user has not viewed any product in the last 15 days then put it as Product101.

-Most_Active_OS:Most Frequently used OS by user.
+Most_Active_OS : Most Frequently used OS by user.

-Recently_Viewed_Product:Most recently viewed (page loads) product by the user.If a user has not viewed any product then put it as Product101.
+Recently_Viewed_Product : Most recently viewed (page loads) product by the user.If a user has not viewed any product then put it as Product101.

-Pageloads_last_7_days:Count of Page loads in the last 7 days by the user
+Pageloads_last_7_days : Count of Page loads in the last 7 days by the user

-Clicks_last_7_days:Count of Clicks in the last 7 days  by the user
+Clicks_last_7_days : Count of Clicks in the last 7 days  by the user

 Process to create Input Feature: